University of Richmond School of Law

 Virginia State Board of Education Certification

-The University also is certified by the Virginia State Board of Education to offer teacher licensure programs.
+The University also is approved by the Virginia State Board of Education to offer teacher licensure programs.

 Teacher Education Accreditation Council Accreditation